 - Production Planning – this is the core element of the program.
 This is where manufacturing orders are generated, and, in turn, pull in the Bills of Materials and Routings to create the products.
 Routings detail the operation steps and equipment, as well as track worker and department labor costs.
 Production Scheduling tracks the progress of the orders on a timeline.

 - Stock – is inventory management.
-Here, the user can see not only on-hand and available inventory, but also ‘expected’ stock coming in on outstanding purchase and manufacturing orders.
+Here, the user can see not only on-hand and available inventory, but also ‘expected’ stock coming in on outstanding purchases and manufacturing orders.

 - Procurement – is the Purchasing module.
 Processes can be added for approving POs before sending, as well as having inspections required before items are put into inventory.
 A Forecasting feature shows MO and PO requirements for upcoming demand projections.